tsorrels/ip_monitor/README.md

 # IP_monitor

-This project is a simple terminal IP traffic monitoring tool with simple user interface and extensibility.
+This project is a simple terminal IP traffic monitoring tool with simple a user interface and extensibility.

 To run Linux (must be root):